hanshoglund/vitry/manual.md

 Vitry targets the [Java Virtual Machine](http://en.wikipedia.org/wiki/Java_Virtual_Machine), and thus runs on most operating system.
 On OS X, Java is preinstalled by default.

-You may download a pre-compiled version of Vitry from [http://vitry.github.com/downloads](http://vitry.github.com/downloads).
+You may download a pre-compiled version of Vitry from [http://github.com/hanshoglund/vitry/downloads](http://github.com/hanshoglund/vitry/downloads).

-To compile the latest version yourself, Git and ANT is required.
+To compile the latest version yourself, [Git](http://git-scm.com/) and [Apache ANT](http://ant.apache.org/) is required.
 In this case, use the following commands to fetch the source code and build:
 <pre>
 $ git clone git@github.com:hanshoglund/vitry.git
 $ cd vitry